How to watch a rare total solar eclipse across eastern Canada this year

 "If you are just outside the main area of the eclipse you will get a partial eclipse, which requires you to keep on solar-safe glasses and will not have the dramatic sky darkening or visible corona," Hyde said.

-This map shows where and when a total solar eclipse will be visible over Canada on April 8, 2024.
+This map shows where and when to catch the total solar eclipse in Quebec, New Brunswick, P.E.I., Nova Scotia and Newfoundland on April 8, 2024.
 (Michael Zeiler/GreatAmericanEclipse.com)

 HOW TO PREPARE FOR THE 2024 ECLIPSE